2020 California Issues & Trends

 - Leadership California has programming beyond CIT that is open to anyone, including Leadership California Goes to Washington DC, which is offered every odd-numbered year

 Questions?
-Contact: Jennifer Persike, Executive Director, firstname.lastname@example.org or Administrative Director Melissa Manchester, email@example.com.
+Contact: Jennifer Persike, Executive Director, firstname.lastname@example.org or the Leadership California office at email@example.com.

 CIT 2020 Schedule